Evolutionary Retrofitting: Online Mode Experiments

 \subsubsection{Context:}

-In order to double-check the results above (successful inference from a few data points in a huge latent space), we perform the following experiment: \begin{itemize} \item 15 images are generated with the same text input. \item The users select their five favorite images. \item Learning a ``local'' surrogate model on the fly: these 5 favorite images are separated from the other 10, using scikit-learn neural network. \item Similarly to both previous sections, we minimize the probability of generating bad images (according to the local surrogate model) using Nevergrad (Lengler algorithm~\cite{lengler}), with an initial point created by crossover (from~\cite{mathuringecco} and specified below). \end{itemize} \paragraph{The crossover operator} The vanilla optimization by Nevergrad is here improved by creating a starting point for the optimization run built using a specific crossover operator, so-called Voronoi crossover~\cite{hamda:02,voronoi1,voronoi2,voronoi3,mathuringecco}, in order to provide a better merging between different individuals than by geometric averages: the Voronoi split between $z_1$ and $z_2$ for getting a child corresponding to a crossover between images with latent variables $z_1$ and $z_2$ (\Cref{co}).
+In order to double-check the results above (successful inference from a few data points in a huge latent space), we perform the following experiment: \begin{itemize} \item 15 images are generated with the same text input. \item The users select their five favorite images. \item Learning a ``local'' surrogate model on the fly: these (at most 5) favorite images are separated from the other 10, using scikit-learn neural network. \item Similarly to both previous sections, we minimize the probability of generating bad images (according to the local surrogate model) using Nevergrad (Lengler algorithm~\cite{lengler}), with an initial point created by crossover based on the favorite images as parents (as proposed in~\cite{mathuringecco} and as detailed below). \end{itemize} \paragraph{Application of the crossover operator for 2 parents} The vanilla optimization by Nevergrad is here improved by creating a starting point for the optimization run built using a specific crossover operator, so-called Voronoi crossover~\cite{hamda:02,voronoi1,voronoi2,voronoi3,mathuringecco}, in order to provide a better merging between different individuals than by geometric averages: the Voronoi split between $z_1$ and $z_2$ for getting a child corresponding to a crossover between images with latent variables $z_1$ and $z_2$ (\Cref{co}).
 These Voronoi combinations are used as starting points for the optimization by AfterLearnER.

 \paragraph{Application of the crossover operator for more than 2 clicks by users} Two modifications of \cref{co} are needed.
 First, we might have more than 2 images chosen by the user, so we extend~\cref{co} to more than two images.
-Second, we need to create more than one offspring, so that a randomization is necessary.
+Second, we need to create more than one offspring, so that randomization is necessary.
 For these two extensions, we follow \cite{mathuringecco}: let us consider $k$ clicks, with positions $p_1,\dots,p_k$, in images built on latent variables $z_{i_1},\dots,z_{i_k}$.
 Each offspring image $I_{Voronoi}=G(z_{Voronoi})$ is built by constructing a latent variable $z_{Voronoi}$ as in Figures~\ref{contractionfactor}-\ref{vor2}.

 }{}